 Getting to Sandals Curacao?

-There are direct flights to Curacao from Charlotte, Miami, and New York City (JFK).
+Direct flights to Curacao are from Charlotte, Miami, and New York City (JFK).
 American Airlines and Jet Blue offer direct flights to Curacao at this time.
 The resort is located 15 miles from the airport.

 Best Time to Visit Curacao